DJDanl/cpp-docs.pt-br/docs/standard-library/basic-streambuf-class.md

 ### <a name="parameters"></a>Parâmetros

-`count` O valor pelo qual Avançar o ponteiro.
+*Contagem de* a quantidade pela qual Avançar o ponteiro.

 ## <a name="getloc"></a>  basic_streambuf::getloc